WorkTime – employee monitoring software

 It is crucial to find common ground when implementing employee monitoring processes to balance the employer’s business interests and employees’ privacy.

-In order to legitimately implement the monitoring process, transparency and prior notification should be considered.
+To legitimately implement the monitoring process, transparency and prior notification should be considered.

 Monitor non-invasive with WorkTime!